 Baby G – George – scream/whines whenever the slightest thing doesn’t go his way.
 Which is often.
 It makes me annoyed all out of proportion, particularly when the thing that sets him off is me walking across the room.
 Yes, really.

 Last one for this week.
-When Daisy first started with me back in October, her mom made a huge deal out of having taught the little darling sign language.
+When Daisy first started with me back in October, her mom told me that she’d learned sign language.
 (Not ASL of course, baby signs).
 “It’s great!” she raved, “Daisy knows ‘milk’, ‘more’, ‘please’, ‘thank you’, and ‘all done’!
-We’re working on ‘you’re welcome!’”
+We’re working on ‘you’re welcome!'”
 I learned all the signs and promised to use them faithfully.
 AND I DO.
 Daisy’s response to all of them is to glare at me with a furrowed brow and look of utter disdain.
 She never uses them back.
 She’s certainly never done what her mother claims to have seen, and used two of them together unprompted (mom says Daisy came up to her one night and signed “milk please”.
 DOUBTS, I HAZ THEM.)
 The only ‘sign’ I’ve ever seen Daisy use is the one for ‘all done’, which in her mind involves ripping her food-covered bib off in one fluid motion and hurling it on the floor, followed by shaking her head ‘no’ vigorously.
-But, you know, Daisy is a genius and baby-sign was totally worth the hours and hours her mom put into it instead of oh, I don’t know, doing any sleep training at all.

 Whew!
 That feels better.
 Tomorrow I’ll write Baby Georgie’s birthday post, which will only be a week late, WHAT.
 Third children get treated EXACTLY THE SAME AS FIRST CHILDREN.